-Figures 9-11 display the trends in chloride concentration for 17 selected supply wells in the northern, middle, and southern strips (two sections north-south and six sections [full extent] west-east) across the 36 sections of the Burrton IGUCA (36 sections total).
-Figure 12 shows the locations of the supply wells for Figures 9-11.
-The X and Y axes in Figures 9-11 have the same spacing per unit time and chloride concentration.
+Figures 10-12 display the trends in chloride concentration for 17 selected supply wells in the northern, middle, and southern strips (two sections north-south and six sections [full extent] west-east) across the 36 sections of the Burrton IGUCA (36 sections total).
+Figure 13 shows the locations of the supply wells for Figures 10-12.
+The X and Y axes in Figures 10-12 have the same spacing per unit time and chloride concentration.
 Well numbers (serial numbers used by GMD2) and depths are listed in the figures.
-The upper aquifer is defined as extending to 60 ft below land surface, the middle aquifer from 60 ft to 150 ft, and the deep aquifer from 150 ft to bedrock.
-The chloride concentration in some of the water supply wells has remained relatively constant, while increasing or decreasing substantially in others (Figures 9-11).
+The upper aquifer, middle, and deep aquifers are defined as before.
+The chloride concentration in some of the water supply wells has remained relatively constant, while increasing or decreasing substantially in others (Figures 10-12).
 The chloride values fluctuate appreciably in many of the wells from year to year, whether the long-term change is small or large.

-Chloride concentration has usually remained either relatively constant or has decreased in supply wells screened in the shallow aquifer in the western and middle parts of the northern portion of the IGUCA as illustrated by GMD2 wells 655, 669, and 675 in Figure 9.
-In contrast, chloride concentration has slowly increased in the deep part of the aquifer in the eastern third of the northern strip of the IGUCA (GMD2 wells 667 and 675 in Figure 9).
+Chloride concentration has usually remained either relatively constant or has decreased in supply wells screened in the shallow aquifer in the western and middle parts of the northern portion of the IGUCA as illustrated by GMD2 wells 655, 669, and 675 in Figure 10.
+In contrast, chloride concentration has slowly increased in the deep part of the aquifer in the eastern third of the northern strip of the IGUCA (GMD2 wells 667 and 675 in Figure 10).

-In the western portion of the middle strip across the Burrton IGUCA, the chloride concentration has generally slowly decreased in supply wells screened in different levels of the aquifer (for example, GMD2 wells 644 and 646 in Figure 10).
+In the western portion of the middle strip across the Burrton IGUCA, the chloride concentration has generally slowly decreased in supply wells screened in different levels of the aquifer (for example, GMD2 wells 644 and 646 in Figure 11).
 Except for a shallow municipal well of the City of Burrton, no water supply wells exist in the middle third of the middle strip of the IGUCA, probably because the chloride concentration is generally high in this part of the aquifer.
-In the eastern part of the middle strip, most of the supply wells (including those not shown in Figure 10) have yielded water in which the chloride concentration has either slowly increased (for example, well 645 in Figure 10) or remained roughly constant (well 628).
+In the eastern part of the middle strip, most of the supply wells (including those not shown in Figure 11) have yielded water in which the chloride concentration has either slowly increased (for example, well 645 in Figure 11) or remained roughly constant (well 628).
 Fluctuations have been particularly large in wells 670 and 628.
 In contrast, the chloride concentration in well 656 decreased for a few years and then remained constant.